SDCG69/SDCG-V10/content/fiction/goth.md

 Marcus groaned against Ellie's ass, the vibration making her thighs quiver.
 His cock ached, untouched and ignored, but he didn't dare stop—not with Cass's grip in his hair and the riding crop poised to strike again.
 Ellie's fingers pinched her nipples hard, twisting the metal rings as she rocked back onto his tongue with increasing desperation.

-Ellie's thighs trembled violently, her breath hitching in jagged bursts as Marcus's tongue worked relentless circles around her clit.
+Ellie's thighs trembled violently, her breath hitching in jagged bursts as she now rubbed her own clit as Marcus's tongue worked relentless circles around her ass hole.
 The orgasm coiled tight in her belly—a white-hot wire pulled taut—until her fingers clawed at the chairback hard enough to tear the velvet.
 "Fuck—*fuck*—" she gasped, her hips jerking forward in short, aborted thrusts.

 Then—just as the first wave crested—she lurched away from Marcus's mouth with a ragged cry, her thighs snapping shut like a sprung trap.
 The denial hit her like a physical blow; she arched backward with a choked scream, her fingers twisting violently in her own hair as pleasure ricocheted through her without release.
 Cass's laughter curled darkly through the air as Ellie collapsed against the chairback, her chest heaving, her skin slick with sweat.

 ## Ten - Cass Reveals Another Kink

-"She is brutal," Cass whistled through her teeth, watching Ellie tremble against the chairback—her thighs still twitching with the aftershocks of denied release.
+"She is brutal.
+Edging herself all week."
+Cass whistled through her teeth, watching Ellie tremble against the chairback—her thighs still twitching with the aftershocks of denied release.
 The sound was low, appreciative, almost reverent.
 Cass snapped her fingers twice near Marcus's left ear, the sharp noise making his shoulders jerk.
 "Stay kneeling," she commanded, her voice rough with amusement.
 "And hold still."

 Marcus barely had time to inhale before cold leather pressed against his temples—a fresh blindfold, this one thicker, the inside lined with something that smelled faintly of cedar and musk.
 Cass's fingers worked swiftly behind his head, knotting the straps tight enough to make the edges dig into his skin.
 The world vanished into oppressive darkness, his other senses immediately heightening—the sound of Ellie's uneven breathing, the scent of sweat and sex clinging to the upholstery, the lingering burn of the riding crop stripes across his back.